Last Updated on February 5, 2026 by Emily Hopkins

 The Spanish countryside offers beautiful rural properties for those who prefer tranquility and nature.

-Regions like Andalusia and Catalonia have charming fincas and traditional stone houses surrounded by picturesque landscapes.
-These properties often come with extensive land, offering privacy and opportunities for outdoor activities such as hiking and horse riding.
+Regions such as Andalusia and Catalonia feature charming fincas and traditional stone houses set against picturesque landscapes.
+These properties often include expansive land, providing privacy and ample opportunities for outdoor pursuits such as hiking and horse riding.

 Best Cities to Buy a House in Spain